Lions are one of the most majestic and most fearsome creatures on the planet! However, they are also often pretty misunderstood.

 The lion is famously seen as a symbol of bravery.
 For example, King Richard ‘The Lionheart’ took his nickname from these majestic beasts.
 Turning things on their heads, the Cowardly Lion is a key character in the popular story The Wizard of Oz.

-Do you have any interesting or fun facts about lions that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Lions?
+Share them in the comments below!